 - Consider the quality of self-care.

 With long hours spent working with a single client, often in a family’s home, it’s easy for ABA therapists to build relationships.
 However, as professionals, ABA providers must maintain appropriate boundaries.
 This might mean turning down an invitation to stay for dinner, declining to meet the family outside of the home or redirecting intimate conversations.
 Training programs in ABA techniques can help students learn how to gracefully set boundaries with clients and families.

-Children with autism can be stressful.
-Between emotional meltdowns, toilet training issues and the need for constant supervision, parents can quickly reach the breaking point.
-ABA therapists may witness inappropriate behavior, such as a parent yelling at a child, locking a child in a room for time-out or even using pseudoscientific “cures” for autism, like essential oils or bleach.
+Having a child with autism can be stressful.
+Between emotional meltdowns, social skills and communication training, perhaps even toilet training, and the need for constant supervision, parents can quickly reach the breaking point.
+ABA therapists may witness inappropriate behavior, such as a parent yelling at a child, locking a child in a room for time-out, or even using pseudoscientific “cures” for autism, like essential oils or bleach.
 In these situations, ABA therapists must balance the obligation to protect their clients with the need to allow families to manage their own lives.
 According to the Centers for Disease Control and Treatment, up to one-third of parents of children with autism try alternative medical therapies, some of which may be harmful, so ABA providers must be prepared to encounter this issue.

 Ethical Concerns with Employer

 Although most people who start an ABA therapy business have their hearts in the right place, it’s easy to get sidelined by regulations, overhead costs, and a competitive market.
 Small companies might find themselves cutting corners, and large corporations may be more concerned with turning a profit than helping clients.
 Entry-level ABA professionals may not have the confidence to stand up to a boss or raise ethical concerns in the workplace.